whitews/ReFlow/docs/source/site-nav.rst

 Project Category - Stimulation
 ==============================

-A stimulation represents...
+A stimulation represents the use of a stimulant on a specimen prior to acquiring the FCS sample in order to evaluate activation of cell subsets in intracellular staining (ICS) or proliferation assays.
+Typically, the stimulant is a pathogen- or cancer-specific mixture of antigenic peptides designed to bind to and activate antigen-specific cells, but non-specific stimulants such as the SEB super antigen may also be used as positive controls.

 The stimulation name is required and must be unique within a project.
 The description is optional.
+Since the stimulation category is required for uploaded samples, non-stimulated conditions can be represented by any text string such as "Unstimulated", "No stim", or any other preferred text string.

 :doc:`tutorials/add-stimulation`